Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 1. **Equality and Inequality Operator**
     The equality method implements the `==` operator for the `bigint` class, which compares two `bigint` objects and returns `true` if they are equal and `false` otherwise.

     Firstly, we check if the signs of the two bigint objects are the same.
-If `is_negative` of the left hand side object is different from `is_negative` of the right hand side object, the method returns `false`, indicating the objects are not equal.
+If `is_negative` of the left-hand side object is different from `is_negative` of the right hand side object, the method returns `false`, indicating the objects are not equal.

     Then we check if the number of digits of the two `bigint` objects are equal.
 If the sizes are different, the method returns false, as objects with different numbers of digits cannot be equal.